 Lee explains how reverting to old techniques was not easily accepted; ‘At first the women viewed sewing as a source of shame… as sewing was only out of necessity and symbolised a certain level of poverty.
 Bit by bit they have learned and are learning from Somporn that needle and thread can be connected to the heart and their use is not something shameful.
-As the seamstresses receive respect from their spouses because the work is income.....
-To read the full article click on the Selvedge Articles icon below from issue 87.
+As the seamstresses receive respect from their spouses because the work is income.'...Article from Issue 87 Folk Art.

 To follow the story of Chinalai Modern, find them on social media here.